RosterElf Logo

 • Admin — Manager tools including user activity, scheduling, and time clock oversight.

-Some features appear duplicated across multiple sections, which can make navigation feel less organised.
+We noticed some features appear duplicated across multiple sections, which makes navigation feel less organised.
 The Feed dashboard in particular offers limited value without additional customisation options.

 Strengths